hammad93/hammad93.github.io/index.md

 # Hammad Ahmad Usmani
 ## Computer Scientist & Machine Learning Engineer

 Welcome to my Github page where I showcase projects, software, and personal insights.
-I'm a computer scientist with strong insights into algorithms and optimization and an academic background from the University of Central Florida.
+I'm a computer scientist with strong insights into algorithms and optimization including an academic background from the University of Central Florida.
 I use my abilities to support open source, contribute to non profits, expand science, and foster entrepeneurship.

 #### 2. Contents